 Complaining about reality won’t change it.
 Relentlessly complaining, is ultimately your refusal to acknowledge and accept the truth.
 There are things in your life that you just can’t change, and refusing to see the world as it is, results in you no longer being able to tell fact from fiction.
 Take action and change those things that you can and accept those that you can’t.

 3. You Become Angry When Your Expectations Aren’t Met

 Your expectations are a large part of your mindset.
 They are what you believe to be necessary and possible, if you are always angry that the people in your life, or when even you are not meeting expectations, it means that your expectations were unrealistic, to begin with.
 Our expectations are what lay the groundwork for our experiences, and if we have unrealistic expectations, we will never be satisfied with our life.

 Continually seeing yourself as a victim, hinders your ability to change things and build a better life for yourself.
 This victim mentality is generally a by-product of low self-esteem.
 The only way to change this mindset is by deciding to reject the victim role and start creating something better for yourself.

 Changing your mindset isn’t easy, but it is one of the most significant things you can do for yourself.
-Learn how to recognize a negative mindset and become empowered to make the changes necessary to become more positive about your life.
+Learn how to recognise a negative mindset and become empowered to make the changes necessary to become more positive about your life.